rubin-hood/rubinhood-blog/_posts/2024-11-01-Installing ESXi in VMware Workstation.md

 ---
 date: 01.11.2024
 layout: post
-title:
-excerpt:
+title: Installing ESXi in VMware Workstation
+excerpt: Installing VMware ESXi in VMware Workstation is a great way to create a virtual test environment for ESXi.
+Here are the steps to install ESXi as a virtual machine in VMware Workstation
-image:
+image: /rubinhood-blog/assets/img/Installing-ESXi-in-VMware-Workstation/001.jpg
 ---
-# Installing ESXi in VMware Workstation

 Installing VMware ESXi in VMware Workstation is a great way to create a virtual test environment for ESXi.
 Here are the steps to install ESXi as a virtual machine in VMware Workstation: